toptensoftware/JsonKit/readme.md

 		"BottomRight: "30,40",
 	}

-To do this, we need to register a formatter:
+To do this, we can to register a formatter:

     // Register custom formatter
     Json.RegisterFormatter<Point>( (writer,point) =>